veracrypt/VeraCrypt/README.md

 then wxWidgets should be at "/Users/joe/Projects/wxWidgets-3.0.2")

-The build process uses Code Signing certificates whose ID is specified in src/Main/Main.make (lines 167 & 169).
+The build process uses Code Signing certificates whose ID is specified in src/Main/Main.make (look for lines containing "Developer ID Application" and "Developer ID Installer").
 You'll have to modify these lines to put the ID of your Code Signing certificates or comment them if you don't have one.

 Because of incompatibility issues with OSXFUSE, the SDK 10.9 generates a VeraCrypt binary that has issues communicating with the OSXFUSE kernel extension.